erasmus-without-paper/ewp-specs-api-discovery/README.md

 implement in order to become a basic member of the *Erasmus Without Paper* Network.

- * It serves to identify you.
-It's like a "business card" of your EWP Host.
+ * It serves to identify you, announce which HEIs your system covers, and which certificates you are going to use when you will be fetching the data from the EWP Network.
+It's like a simple "business card" of your EWP Host.

- * It serves to inform all **other** members of the network about which features **you** have implemented.
+ * It serves to inform all **other** members of the network about which features (APIs) **you** have implemented.
+This list MAY include external APIs (unrelated to the EWP Project).

 Requirements